jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [ ] ~ I might as well just copy paste to a text document and then do it myself.
     - [ ] ~ But I am going into research again, and that is not what I want to deeply into.
 I do not have the energy.

-### 2020-05-14 Postponed Circle Broader View / Construct Drafts Neater Folders
+### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders

-- [ ] ~ Make folder subdivision neater, now that the topics have found a new place. ("Circle Language Spec", "Circle Constructs Drafts", "Circle Broader View" and "Framework".)
+- [ ] ~ Make folder subdivision neater, now that the topics have found a new place. ("Encircle Language Spec", "Encircle Constructs Drafts", "Encircle Broader View" and "Framework".)
-- [ ] ~ Circle Language Spec has priority over the other main folders.
+- [ ] ~ Encircle Language Spec has priority over the other main folders.
 - [ ] ~ The others are postponed for now.

-### 2019-12-29 Postponed Circle Broader View / Gap Lifting
+### 2019-12-29 Postponed Encircle Broader View / Gap Lifting

 Also I had ideas on the other end of the spectrum, more macroscopically: how far can I take the application of this diagram notation?
 Could they even substitute user-interfaces?
 Could boundaries be lifted, for instance, between things running on different computers and the boundary between users and programmers.
 The language gaps between things like files and folders, databases, programming languages, user interfaces… gaps between the physical and the logical.
 All that.
 I thought that was interesting to think about.

-### 2021-01-23 Postponed Circle Broader View / Object Storage
+### 2021-01-23 Postponed Encircle Broader View / Object Storage

 I kind of like this sentence:
 *"Object Storage* basically turns lists on storage devices into a landscape of digital objects."
-I think I got caught in the deletion process when isolating Circle Language Docs out of Software System Docs.
+I think I got caught in the deletion process when isolating Encircle Language Docs out of Software System Docs.